dreamerslab/jquery.actual/README.md

 ## Description

-Older version of jQuery(>=1.7.1) has trouble finding the width/height of invisible DOM elements.
+jQuery has trouble finding the width/height of invisible DOM elements.
 With element or its parent element has css property 'display' set to 'none'. `$('.hidden').width();` will return 0 instead of the actual width; This plugin simply fix it.

 ## Demo

 - Normal usage see demo/normal.html
 - If you use [css3pie](http://css3pie.com/) you might also want to take a look at another demo( demo/css3pie.html )
 - Live demo please take a look at [this](http://dreamerslab.com/demos/get-hidden-element-width-with-jquery-actual-plugin) and [this](http://dreamerslab.com/demos/get-hidden-element-width-with-jquery-actual-plugin-with-css3pie/)